tmsdev82/binance-api-transaction-tutorial/README.md

 This repo shows an example of how to interact with the Binance Spot API.
 In particular account information is retrieved and then, an order is placed and canceled.

+This repository was made to support an article on my blog [Binance API crypto transaction with Rust: how to](https://tms-dev-blog.com/binance-api-crypto-transaction-with-rust-how-to)

 WARNING: this code will try to place an actual order to buy LTC with BTC.
 Execute at your own risk!

 ## Setup